tonsky/clj-reload/README.md

 - [ ] reload on file change
 - [ ] ?
 Try to keep aliases working
 - [ ] ?
 Get dependencies from live ns objects
-- [ ] ?
-Use load to load files, not nses

 ## License